MahfujulSagor/rakibul/README.md

 # Habit Tracker 🎯

-A modern, full-featured habit tracking application built with React, Vite, and Firebase.
+A modern, full-featured habit tracking application built with React, Vite, Firebase and Daisyui.
 Track your daily habits, build streaks, and achieve your goals!

 ## 🌟 Features